 Another influencing factor in marriages is the potential looming financial crisis.
 Industries across the United States have had to lay off employees, or have had to briefly shut down.
 This is causing financial stress on families and is contributing to marital stress.
 While COVID adds a new layer of complexity to the divorce process, it is possible to get divorced during the pandemic.

-Deciding to go forward with a divorce during these uncertain times is a huge decision and is best if the decision is a mutual agreement between the couple.
+Deciding to go forward with a divorce during COVID, these uncertain times is a huge decision and is best if the decision is a mutual agreement between the couple.
 It is easier to begin the process of divorce if both couples are on the same page, and no one is caught off guard at the prospect of divorce.
 The pandemic is already very stressful, and a divorce could add more stress.

 Divorce is becoming a more appealing option to more couples, and with online platforms available, people can advance the process of their divorce online or through virtual means.
 Many courts are backlogged with cases from the lockdown period, but services are now resuming.
 During this tumultuous pandemic, the divorce process has been adapted.
 In-person conferences have been replaced by phone and video meetings, electronic court filings, virtual mediations, Zoom court calls, and sometimes in-person meetings with the proper safety precautions.
 The use of technology during the divorce process has been immensely helpful, as it allows financial planners, therapists, accountants, and all other necessary professionals to be easily brought into the process.
 These online consultations and online services could also help lessen the emotional stress of divorce.